 - Students will not provide alcoholic beverages to anyone under 21 years of age. - University-recognized student living units and events sponsored by university-recognized groups are governed by university policy concerning alcohol.
 Individuals and groups are expected to follow appropriate on-campus residential hosting guidelines. - Alcoholic beverages may not be present at student organization recruitment efforts.
-The use of university funds to provide alcohol to students is prohibited. - The intention to serve alcoholic beverages must be registered with the office or department administratively responsible for the facility or location where the event is to be held.
+The use of university funds to provide alcohol to students is prohibited. - The intention to serve alcoholic beverages must be registered with the office or department administratively responsible for the facility or location where the event is to be held

-Violation of University policies concerning alcohol will result in appropriate disciplinary action.
-If a determination that a violation of the alcohol policy has occurred, by either an individual or a student organization, sanctions will be assessed.
-Such sanctions for a group or individual may include any of the following:
+Violation of University policie appropriate disciplinary actio the alcohol policy has occurre organization, sanctions will be or individual may include any

-• Community Service
+- Community Service

 - Educational Sessions

 - Denial of use of university facilities

 - Social Probation

 - Disciplinary Probation

 - Revocation of recognition as a student organization

 - Suspension from the university

 - Expulsion from the university